No. 25 San Jose State beats Boise State in MWC title game

+“It’s just been a beautiful journey,” San Jose State coach Brent Brennan said.
+“It’s been magical.”

-Starkel broke former Fresno State star Derek Carr’s title-game record of 404 yards passing set in 2013 in a victory over Utah State.
+Starkel was the magician in charge, picking apart Boise State’s defense by finding 10 different receivers en route to breaking former Fresno State star Derek Carr’s title-game record of 404 yards passing set in 2013 in a victory over Utah State.

+“That gives me supreme confidence as a quarterback, knowing that whoever is in the game is gonna be able to go up and make a play,” Starkel said.

 It was the fourth 400-yard passing game of Starkel’s career, and second this season, his first with the Spartans.
 He spent the first three years of his college career at Texas A&M and Arkansas before transferring to San Jose State in January.

-Boise State’s Hank Bachmeier completed 20 of 40 pass attempts for 221 yards.

-San Jose State held the Broncos to a paltry 12 yards on 24 rushes.
+Boise State’s Hank Bachmeier completed 20 of 40 pass attempts for 221 yards but couldn’t get balance from a rushing game that was held to a paltry 12 yards on 24 rushes by a suffocating San Jose State defensive front.

+The Spartans set the tone by scoring on five of their seven first-half drives, while their defense held the Broncos to a pair of field goals in the first two quarters.

+“We just got to be able to execute, and we didn’t do that,” Bachmeier said.
+“San Jose had a good game plan.
+They did a great job.
+We couldn’t sustain drives.
+We have to be able to sustain drives and score.
+We just didn’t play well; I didn’t play well.”

 Spartans kicker Matt Mecurio set a career high with four field goals — all in the second quarter.
 Mecurio tied an NCAA record and became the fifth player to kick four field goals in one quarter.